jaredraycoleman/Southaven/DM Notes/Global Timeline.md

 - Becomes a haven for those seeking freedom from Solaran control

 ### **Year 1097 - The Witchwood Corruption**
-- [[The Witchwood]], once a beautiful forest south of Southaven, begins to darken
+- [[Witchwood]], once a beautiful forest south of Southaven, begins to darken
 - Over the following decades, the forest becomes cursed and dangerous
 - Source of corruption unknown, but locals suspect lingering Black Star influence
 - By 1120, the Witchwood is completely corrupted and avoided by all travelers